pophero110/AudioGalaxy-stream-APIs/README.md

 # Audio Galaxy Streaming API
-Streaming Music App That Is Out of This World!
+A Streaming Music App That Is Out of This World!

 ## Tables of Contents